-Similar to how full street addresses consist of multiple parts, IP addresses also have multiple parts.
-Where a street address can consist of the increasingly specific parts Country, City, Postal Code, Street and House Number, an IP address consists of two main parts: IP network and addresses within the IP network.
-The addresses within the IP network are also called the host addresses because different hosts or computers have different unique addresses within the IP network.
+IP addresses can be said to consist of multiple parts, similar to how full street addresses consist of multiple parts.
+A street address can consist of the increasingly specific parts Country, City, Postal Code, Street and House Number.
+An IP address consists of two main parts: IP network and addresses within the IP network.
+The addresses within the IP network are also called the host addresses because different hosts (computers) have different unique addresses within the IP network.

 - The IP network corresponds to more general parts of a full street address, such as City, Postal Code and Street name.

 - The Host Addresses within the IP network correspond to specific house numbers on a street.

 On a computer network, all devices that are connected to the same local network can talk directly with each other.
 But to do so they need to have IP addresses that belong to the same IP network.
 Computers that belong to different IP networks have to communicate with each other via a router.

 Two computers belonging to the same IP network are able to communicate

 Two computers belonging to different IP networks cannot communicate directly with each other

 The pictures above will give you a few examples of what IP addresses look like.
 An IP address is divided into four parts, separated by dots.
 Each part of the IP address can have values between 0-255.

 The main purpose of a router is to be able to forward traffic towards different destinations.
 A router keeps track of where different IP networks exist on the computer network.
 The main task of the router is to forward traffic between those IP networks.